 Assessment.csv - This file pulls the data on the HMIS Coordinated Entry Assessment and has one row per record.
 This form is a wrapper around an embedded FormBuilder form that contains the actual assessment tool.

 AssessmentQuestions.csv - This file pulls the questions and data from the FormBuilder that is embedded in the HMIS Coordinated Entry Assessment.
-It has one row per question per record, with the exception of the Field Transformation question which is omitted.
+It has one row per question per record.

 AssessmentResults.csv - This file pulls the question and data from the Field Transformation question in the embedded FormBuilder for the HMIS Coordinated Entry Assessment.
-It has one row per record.
+It has one row per question per record.

 A "Full Refresh" indicates that all records in the specified program will be uploaded to the destination database.
 "Delta Refresh" gives you the option to upload just records that have had changes, in which case records will not be completely overwritten; instead, only the parts of a client record that have been updated in the source database will be imported into the destination database.